Financial-Times/origami/MIGRATION.md

 #### oColorsSetColor

-The arguments of `oColorsSetColor` have changed.
-And it now supports a colour deprecation message.
+- The arguments of `oColorsSetColor` have changed.
+- It now supports a colour deprecation message.
+- It errors when overriding an existing palette colour which was not set by o-colors.

 A project name must now be given explicitly, which is used to namespace the colour:
 ```diff